Adam Cassar

 A Case Study in Credential Stuffing

-Security researcher Jacob Larsen's investigation has uncovered a sophisticated credential stuffing operation targeting Australian businesses.
-Larsen's research, detailed in his blog post, reveals the activities of a threat actor known as "Crabby," who has sold compromised Australian accounts since July 2023.
+Security researcher Jacob Larsen has documented a credential stuffing operation targeting Australian businesses.
+Larsen's research, detailed in his blog post, describes the activity of a threat actor known as "Crabby," who has sold compromised Australian accounts since July 2023.

 Larsen's findings show: